Thrifty White pharmacies and pharmacists shall provide pharmaceutical care so that the patient has the following rights:

 - To receive information about the patient management program.

-- To decline participation, revoke consent or disenroll from any patient management program at any point in time.
+- To decline participation, revoke consent, or dis-enroll at any point in time.

-- To give accurate clinical and contact information and to notify the pharmacy and/or patient management program of changes in this information.
+- To give accurate clinical and contact information, and to notify the patient management program of changes in this information.